What is a security system?

 Yes.
 The installation technician will explain how the system works upon completing the installation.
 The system comes with a complete user’s manual and instruction guide along with the handy “Welcome to Protectron” kit.
-In addition, you can always call Protectron’s Customer Service Department any time.
+In addition, you can always call Customer Service at 1-800-653-9111.

 When and how often should I check my security system?

-What do I do when I contact the monitoring center operator?
+What do I do when I contact an agent at the monitoring centre?

-1. Give the main phone number of the protected property
+- Give the main phone number of the protected property.

-2. Identify yourself using your password or PIN
+- Identify yourself using your password or PIN.

 What is the role of the people listed on my call list?

-The operator will try to contact a person on your call list.
+The agent will try to contact a person on your call list.

 How do I update my file and emergency call list?

-Simply call the Protectron monitoring center, identify yourself with your password or PIN, and indicate the changes you wish to make.
+Simply contact your Protectron monitoring centre, identify yourself with your PIN, and indicate the changes you wish to make.